Pediatrician Approved Tips for Helping Families Thrive During Social Distancing

 If you keep the kids busy enough, you will not have to worry as much about limiting screen time.
 Everyone should have a daily schedule posted in the house.
 Include as many of the following as possible on as many days as possible:

 - School.
-Normal school has breaks and downtime.
+The normal school year has breaks and downtime.
 Be sure to include them in yours.

 - Meals and snacks.
 Choose foods that are as minimally processed as possible to keep your kids as healthy as possible.

 - Exercise.
-Bonus points awarded if the activity is outdoors to get Vitamin D. Double bonus points if you do it as a family.
-Virtual exercise classes are free and are great options too!
+Bonus points are awarded if the activity is outdoors to get Vitamin D. Double bonus points if you do it as a family.
+Virtual exercise classes are free and are great options, too!
 My kids loved dancing in the house to music on rainy days.

 - Arts and crafts.
 Set up a special area for arts and crafts (kids love an art table) or music lessons.
 YouTube has many options for free lessons.